-- MRI Brain +DTI (diffusion tensor imaging): this imaging will in most cases clarify where the problem, the extent and also give an indication whether there is a hypoxic injury. - Typically, a MRI Brain of a child with CP would show periventricular leukomalacia (PVL), with a variation in degree and severity. - EEG: In a child with co morbid seizures/fits, it is important to do an EEG.
-Even otherwise, a routine EEG may give an indication of potential epileptogenic focus, which has not manifested yet.
-Caution about future possibility of seizure can be exerted. - PET CT Scan: PET imaging helps in detecting metabolic abnormalities, changes in blood flow and in receptor expression at much earlier stage, before the development of structural and morphological abnormalities.
+1. MRI Brain +DTI(diffusion tensor imaging) : this imaging will in most cases clarify ,where the problem, the extent and also give an indication whether there is a hypoxic injury.

+Typically, a MRI Brain of a child with CP would show periventricular leukomalacia (PVL), with a variation in degree and severity.

+2. EEG: In a child with co morbid seizures/fits, it is important to do an EEG.Even otherwise, a routine EEG may give an indication of potential epileptogenic focus, which has not manifested yet.Caution about future possibility of seizure,can be exerted.